 What's happened

-On January 9-10, 2026, Russia launched a nuclear-capable Oreshnik hypersonic missile at western Ukraine near Lviv, marking only the second combat use of this weapon.
-The strike coincided with a large-scale Russian drone and missile attack on Kyiv, killing at least four.
+On January 9-10, 2026, Russia launched a nuclear-capable Oreshnik hypersonic missile targeting western Ukraine near Lviv, marking only the second combat use of this weapon.
+The strike coincided with a large-scale Russian drone and missile attack on Kyiv, killing at least four people and damaging critical infrastructure amid freezing temperatures.
 The missile likely carried a dummy warhead and served as a warning to NATO allies amid ongoing peace talks and Western troop deployment plans.

 What's behind the headline?